310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

 - <em>ai ni naru:</em> lit. to become love, to be made up of love, to transform into love, etc… There are many ways “naru” can be translated, and it all depends on its usage in a sentence. <em>ai</em> is lit. love, and does not necessarily refer to romantic love.

-With all of this combined including the full lyrics, I decided to lean towards the image of “Coming into contact within the (persona’s) heart very tightly.
+With all of this combined including the full lyrics, I decided to lean towards the image of “Coming into contact within/inside the (listener’s) heart very tightly.
 In doing so, love is formed”.
-I wanted to focus on how Chiaki wishes to be by the persona’s side on an emotional level, i.e. emotionally nestling close to someone who feels tired after a long day, and being by their side via the heart rather than through physical contact.
+I wanted to focus on how Chiaki wishes to be by the listener’s side on an emotional level, i.e. emotionally nestling close to someone who feels tired after a long day, and being by their side via the heart rather than through physical contact.

-<b>(2.)</b> Chiaki briefly talks about his solo in the <a href="/ryuseitai_album_trip/#MC-5" target="_blank">Album Commemoration Live</a>, MC 5.
+<b>(2.)</b> Japanese fans are also not 100% sure what exactly the song title means, and mainly explain their image of it through “vibes”.
+Hopefully, we can eventually get an explanation of the title’s meaning.
+Either way, please feel free to interpret it however you deem fitting for the song’s message!

-<b>(3.)</b> As an extra note, Japanese fans are also not too sure what exactly the song title means, and mainly explain their image of it through “vibes”.
-Hopefully, we can eventually get an explanation of the title’s meaning, but for now, please feel free to interpret it however you deem fitting for the song’s message!
+<b>(3.)</b> Chiaki also briefly talks about his solo in the <a href="/ryuseitai_album_trip/#MC-5" target="_blank">Album Commemoration Live</a>, MC 5.

 [^1]: I recommend reading the <a href="#Translation-Notes">translation notes</a> for a complete explanation of what these lyrics mean.
 [^2]: “Simplistic” here is <em>sasayaka</em> (lit. modest, meagre), which also refers to something that doesn’t have much to it except for its form.
 It’s a word that can be used to humble oneself like “It’s a simple present,” etc.